Heart Rate Detection Using Camera

 Explanation

-Now, why are we able to extract heart rate from the sequence of the frame?
-It is because the heart pushes the blood to every part of the body and to the head particularly (towards the brain), so it changes the color and opacity of the skin.
-These changes can be detected by analyzing the average red or green component of the frames, taken from the camera.
+Now, why are we able to extract heart rate from the sequence of frames?
+It is because the heart pushes blood to every part of the body and to the head particularly (towards the brain), so it changes the color and opacity of the skin.
+These changes can be detected by analyzing the average red or green component of the frames taken from the camera.
 We learned the above concepts to be able to understand the different filters required to develop the said application.
-The analysis is done using the following approach :
+The analysis is done using the following approach:

 The spatial and temporal processing is used to emphasize subtle temporal changes in a video.

 The video sequence is decomposed into different spatial frequency bands.
 These bands might be magnified differently due to the difference in their SNR (Signal To Noise Ratio).
-The goal of spatial processing is simply to increase the temporal signal-to-noise ratio by pooling multiple pixels, then for the purpose of computational efficiency and spatial filtering, the low-pass filter is applied to the frames of the video spatially and then downsampled using Laplace Pyramid.
+The goal of spatial processing is simply to increase the temporal signal-to-noise ratio by pooling multiple pixels.
+Then for the purpose of computational efficiency and spatial filtering, the low-pass filter is applied to the frames of the video spatially and then downsampled using Laplacian Pyramid.

 To understand this first of all we need to understand Gaussian Pyramid.

 The original image is convolved with a Gaussian kernel.
-As described above the resulting image is a low pass filtered version of the original image.
-The cut-off frequency can be controlled using the parameter σ that is standard variation.
+As described above, the resulting image is a low pass filtered version of the original image.
+The cut-off frequency can be controlled using the parameter σ, which is standard deviation.

 The original image is repeatedly filtered and subsampled to generate the sequence of reduced resolution images.
 These comprise a set of low pass filtered copies of the original image in which the bandwidth decreases in one-octave steps.